brooth/jeta-site/mysite/home/markdown/proxy.md

         int execute();
     }

-There is a real implementation of `Ping` and it works well.
+There's a real implementation of `Ping` and it works well.
 Now we need to create a proxy class to be able to wrap an implementation and substitute some logic, e.g. divide the actual time of the `ping` by 2.

 The main aspect of *Jeta Proxy* is that you need to create an abstract class and implement only the method you want to override: